dojo/docs/developer/design/loader.rst

 containing but two functions, require and define.
 Both of these functions reside in the global namespace and are available after the loader itself has been defined.

-The global function require causes JavaScript resources to be evaluated; it has the following signature:
+The global function require causes Javascript resources to be evaluated; it has the following signature:

 .. code-block :: javascript